andrewpfunk/serverless-tutorial/README.md

 - Click Commit changes

-Note: this is the minimal amount of code needed to call our serverless function and place the result in localStorage before initializing the app.
+Note: this is the minimal amount of code needed to call our serverless function, place the result in localStorage, and then reload the todos into the app.
 In a real application it would be better to create a new class that manages database connectivity for data synchronization.

 - View the updated web app at: https://*random-project-name*.netlify.app